RaitoBezarius/garage-admin-sdk-golang/docs/LayoutApi.md

 )

 func main() {
-    layoutVersion := *openapiclient.NewLayoutVersion() // LayoutVersion | Reverting the staged changes is done by incrementing the version number and clearing the contents of the staged change list.
+    layoutVersion := *openapiclient.NewLayoutVersion(int64(13)) // LayoutVersion | Reverting the staged changes is done by incrementing the version number and clearing the contents of the staged change list.
 Similarly to the CLI, the body must include the incremented version number, which MUST be 1 + the value of the currently existing layout in the cluster.

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)